 In a bowl, or a shallow dish, combine 1 cup flour, 2 tablespoon cornmeal, 1 teaspoon salt, and ¼ teaspoon pepper.

 Place fish in batches into the bowl, coat with the seasoned flour mixture on both sides of the smelt, and then shake off excess flour (see notes below).

 Heat the oil (about 1-inch deep) in a large frying pan or cast-iron skillet over medium heat.

 Once the oil is hot, add enough smelt to cover the bottom of the pan without crowding (cook in batches).
 Cook for 2-3 minutes, then flip and cook for another 2-3 minutes or until golden brown, crispy, and thoroughly cooked.

 Repeat the process to cook the remaining smelt; drain on a wire rack or paper towels.

-Serve hot, drizzled with the sauce.
+Transfer to a serving plate and serve hot, drizzled with the lemon sauce.

 Thaw your frozen smelt in the fridge.

 If serving as an appetizer, aim for six to seven per person and twice that for the main course.

 To clean smelt, gently pry open the head of the fish and slowly pull the gills along with the entrails.
 Rinse under cold water and pat dry.